Add Your Business/Event

 Walk north up Waterloo Place and in just a couple of minutes you will be in the Soho gay district.
 Walk south, across Pall Mall, and you will be looking towards Buckingham Place.

-The combination of British design with the luxurious contemporary French styling works very well.
-We love the richly-decorated, sophisticated state-of-the-art guest rooms and suites.
-The hotel has a fabulous spa and gym, and there is free WiFi for all.
+The combination of British design with the elegant French styling works very well.
+We love the richly-decorated, sophisticated state-of-the-art guest rooms & suites.
+The hotel has a fabulous spa, a gym, and free WiFi for all.

 7.45 Very Good